Skyland: Home releases

 The full first season has been released on two DVD volumes by Madman Entertainment in Australia.

 Awards and nominations

 Novel adaptions

-Between 2010 and 2011 three books inspired by the show have been published by a Castillian-Spanish writer with the pseudonym David Carlyle.
+Between 2010 and 2011 three books inspired by the show have been published by Italian writer Davide Morosinotto under the pseudonym David Carlyle.
 They were originally solely published in Spain as a trilogy with the name "Skyland" followed by their novel names.
 Atlantyca sold the rights in Brazilian, Catalan, Spanish, Polish, Turkish, Macedonian, Russian, Hungarian and Chinese.
 Book three was never released in the Netherlands due to criticism on the two previous released book's grammatical mistakes and lack of interest.
 "Skyland: Islas en el cielo" was translated to "Skyland: islands in the wind", "Skyland: La Nave de las Tempestades" was translated to "Skyland: The Storm Ship" and "Skyland: La guerra dell'acqua" was translated to "Skyland: The Water War".